miniME89/hfsm-exec/README.md

 - yaml-cpp

 ### Build
-Install the required dependencies on your system and execute the following command in the root directory:
+Install the required dependencies on your system and execute the following commands in the root directory:

+    mkdir build
+    cd build
+    cmake ..
-    qmake && make
+    make

 ### License
 GNU General Public License